Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Our Proposed Adversarial Training Method for Trajectory Prediction

-where $\mu$ is the location parameter, estimated as 0.0682 and $\sigma$ is the scale parameter, estimated as 0.647.
+where $\mu$ is the location parameter and estimated as 0.0682. $\sigma$ is the scale parameter and estimated as 0.647.
 We can explicitly obtain the true time headway values for semi-supervised training when there is observable interaction between the attacked target and the front vehicle.
 We consider the semi-supervised longitudinal feature encoding as a regression problem and optimize it by minimizing the mean square error.

 For the lateral directional features, we represent them by three simple but effective classes: moving forward, turning/changing lane to the left, and turning/changing lane to the right.
-These three intentions are discrete by nature and we model them with categorical distribution.
-In the adversarial training process, only vehicle with clear intention in a long enough time frame will be labeled and we utilize the cross-entropy to optimize this classification task.
+These three intentions are discrete by nature and we model them with the categorical distribution.
+In the adversarial training process, only vehicles with clear intentions in a long enough time frame will be labeled and we utilize the cross-entropy to optimize this classification task.

-For all the semantic and Gaussian latent variables, they are regularized to the target distribution by the adversarial generation loss in~\eqref{eq:adv-loss}.
-The discriminators are trained to maximize the log probability of real latent samples $s$ and the log of the inverse probability for fake latent samples, as in Eq.~\eqref{eq:dis}
+For all the semantic and Gaussian latent variables, they are regularized to the target distribution by the adversarial generation loss in Eq.~\eqref{eq:adv-loss}.
+The discriminators are trained to maximize the log probability of real latent samples $s$ and the log of the inverse probability for fake latent samples, as in Eq.~\eqref{eq:dis}:

-where $x$ is the high-dimensional features, $m$ is the number of different kinds of latent vectors. $G$ and $D$ are encoders and distribution discriminators, respectively.
+where $x$ is the high-dimensional features and $m$ is the number of different kinds of latent vectors. $G$ and $D$ are encoders and distribution discriminators, respectively.